informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

 Eventhough by using `fas` we were meant to use the solid version of the font, the CSS rule will make sure we're using the regular version instead.
-And in this case, the regular version of `fa-ellipsis-v` is not available in pro.
+And in this case, the regular version of `fa-ellipsis-v` is not available in free version of font-awesome that we're using.
 So,
 - We have to be careful where we're using font-awesome and avoid any manual changing of `font-family` or `font-weight` and let font-awesome handle it for us.
 - While changing font-awesome versions we have to make sure the fonts that we're using